frequently asked questions

 13. How can I find parking spaces for my employees?

 The Downtown Dayton Partnership has created EasyParkDowntown.org to be your number one resource when looking for parking for employees.
-You can contact operators directly by using our interactive map or by downloading our brochure.
-You can also find a quick reference sheet of parking rates on this Web site.
+You can contact operators directly by using our interactive map.
 Of course, should you have any unanswered questions about parking or are in need of more information, you can always contact Julie Sullivan at (937) 224-1518 ext.
 223.

 14. Why are parking meters sometimes unavailable?